 Christ deliberately waited two days before He even left for the tomb of Lazarus (John 11:6).
 The Lord wanted to prove to the skeptics that He had authority over death.
-Jews believed that the dead person’s spirit could remain around his body for up to two days before going on to the afterlife.
+Jews believed that the dead person's spirit could remain around his body for up to two days before going to the afterlife.
 Lazarus was not sleeping in the tomb.
 He was dead.

 [Jesus said:] “I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die” (John 11:25-26).

 When I get into my car, it is dead until I turn on the ignition.
 It will do nothing at all without my driving it.
-In the same way, the real me is composed of a spirit and soul that “drives” my body.
-The real person lives on beyond death.
+In the same way, the real me is composed of a spirit and soul that "drives" my body.
+Each person lives on beyond death.
 There is more to life than just this body of flesh.

-At a funeral, we bury something, not someone; it is the house, not the tenant that is lowered into the grave.
+At a funeral, we bury something, not someone; it is the house, not the tenant, that is lowered into the grave.
 Verna Wright.

 Now we know that if the earthly tent we live in is destroyed, we have a building from God, an eternal house in heaven, not built by human hands (2 Corinthians 5:1).

 Paul the Apostle wrote: “We would rather be away from the body and at home with the Lord” (2 Corinthians 5:6-8).
 Paul fully expected that the instant he was released from his body, he would go immediately to be with the Lord.
 If you are a believer in Christ, the body is "asleep" until the coming of the Lord.
-To be "absent" from the body is for one's spirit to go to its eternal abode—either heaven with the Lord, or hell, separated from God for eternity.
+To be "absent" from the body is for one's spirit to go to its eternal abode—either heaven with the Lord or hell, separated from God for eternity.

 The Lord took Jairus and his wife into the room with Him, plus His three closest disciples: Peter, James, and John.
 It was an intimate moment with the Savior.
 He cares for us in our pain; He cares for us in our trouble.
 Jesus cares!
 54But he took her by the hand and said, “My child, get up!”
 55Her spirit returned, and at once she stood up.
-Then Jesus told them to give her something to eat.
-(Luke 8:54-55).
+Then Jesus told them to give her something to eat (Luke 8:54-55).
 When Jesus took the daughter's hand and told her to get up, Luke tells us that her spirit returned (v.
 55).
 What a beautiful sight it must have been for those parents as her eyes flickered before opening, and she saw the face of the Lord Jesus.
 Many of us reading these words will one day have that experience of shutting the eyes of flesh and seeing the Lord Jesus as we pass into eternal life.
 Where had the little girl been?
-Her body was dead on the bed before the Lord, but the real person, her spirit, had been somewhere else—with the Father in heaven.
+Her body was dead on the bed before the Lord, but her spirit had been somewhere else—with the Father in heaven.
 I hope to see you there.
 Keith Thomas